onfido/castor-icons/CONTRIBUTING.md

 Optionally you can mark it as pre-release, e.g. `1.0.0-alpha.0`

-    npm run release --prerelease alpha
+    npm run release -- --prerelease alpha

 If you need to override SemVer behavior (not recommended):

-    npm run release --release-as 1.1.0
+    npm run release -- --release-as 1.1.0

 The last line of the script's log will give you the command you need to execute to push the commit and tag.

-### Release a major/minor version (example)
+### Release a major version (example)

-In the following example we assume that the version 1.1.0 is being released:
+In the following example we assume that the version 2.0.0 is being released:

 1. Ensure your tree is clean and run `git checkout main && git pull`.

+2. Create a new branch `release/2.x.x`, push to origin.

-2. Run `npm run release`, then follow instructions to push.
+3. Run `npm run release`, then follow instructions to push.

-3. Create a new branch `release/1.1.x`, push to origin.

 4. GitHub Actions will publish to registry automatically.

+5. Create a pull request to merge the major version bump back to `main`.

-### Release a patch version (example)
+### Release a minor/patch version (example)

 In the following example we assume that the version 1.0.1 is being released:

-1. Checkout branch `git checkout release/1.0.x`.
+1. Checkout branch `git checkout release/1.x.x`.

 2. Cherry-pick required fixes from `main`.